Discover the region

 Podpoľanie

-The striking landscape of Podpoľanie mountain homesteads, where the young farmer Jozef Kučera comes from, is proud of its beauty and has no intention to change.
-However, in order to avoid any such change, the help of local people is needed, because without cultivating its terraced fields it would lose its charm.
-Jozef is happy to enter its service; he is interested in traditional architecture, crafts, culture and especially in old work methods.
-He is always very pleased when he inspires others to take similar steps.
-After all, finding meaning in what we do is worth any hard work.
+The distinctive landscape of the Podpoľanie hamlets, where the young farmer Jozef Kučera comes from, is proud of its beauty and has no intention of changing.
+To ensure that this does not happen, however, it needs the help of the local inhabitants, because without cultivating its terraced little fields, it would lose its charm.
+Jozef gladly entered its service, and he is interested in traditional architecture, crafts, culture, and especially old working methods..
+He is always very pleased when he inspires others to take similar steps as well.
+After all, finding meaning in what we do is worth any hard toil.

-Once upon a time, under the extinct volcano, time stopped, or better said, it stiffened like a solidified lava flow.
-You can also stop (here).
-Under the Poľana mountain range, only rocks, popular places of climbers, are perhaps inanimate, but everything else, and especially the traditional, pulsates with life here.
+Beyond the mountains, beyond the valleys, beneath an extinct volcano, time has stopped, indeed almost solidified like erupted lava.
+You too can stop (here).
+Under Poľana, perhaps only the rocks are lifeless, favorite places of climbers, but everything else, and especially what is traditional, pulses with life here to the fullest.
 This is evidenced by the unchanging distinctive way of life.
-Heavy as a cross, but at the same time beautiful when standing carved and painted on your way.
-Mountain culture, people in typical national costumes, the musical instrument “fujara” and a tool “valaška”, they all come from this region and have become an integral part of the world-famous image of Slovakia.
+Hard as a cross, yet beautiful when it stands carved and painted on your path.
+The shepherding culture, people in typical folk costumes, and instruments such as the fujara or the shepherd’s axe originating from this region have become an inseparable part of Slovakia’s world-famous image.

 2. Kaľamárka